Alpha-T30/electron-forge-react-vite-ts-boilerplate/README.md

 ### Some Aditional Important Suggestions:

-- I included the .env file also If want, you can change the `port` there
+- I included the .env file also If you want, you can change the `port` number there

 - Don't forget to add the `.env` in the `.gitignore` file

 - To ignore this error :

   "Request Autofill.setAddresses failed. {"code":-32601,"message":"'Autofill.setAddresses' wasn't found"}", source: devtools://devtools/bundled/core/protocol_client/protocol_client.js (1)

   You can comment this out from `main.ts` file